Continental Airlines Flight 1713

 Continental Airlines Flight 1713 was a commercial airline flight that crashed while taking off in a snowstorm from Stapleton International Airport in Denver, Colorado, on November 15, 1987.
 The Douglas DC-9 airliner, operated by Continental Airlines, was making a scheduled flight to Boise, Idaho.
 Twenty-five passengers and three crew members died in the crash.

-The National Transportation Safety Board (NTSB) investigation of the accident determined that the most probable cause of the accident was the failure on the part of the pilot in command to have the aircraft deiced a second time before takeoff.
+The National Transportation Safety Board (NTSB) investigation of the accident determined that the most probable cause of the accident was a combination of things: the failure on the part of the pilot in command to have the aircraft deiced a second time before takeoff, over-rotation on takeoff by the first officer, and flight crew inexperience.

 Background information

 Aircraft

-Flight 1713 was operated using a 21-year old McDonnell Douglas DC-9-14, a twin-engined, narrow-body jet airliner with the registration number N626TX.
+Flight 1713 was operated using a 21-year-old Douglas DC-9-14, a twin-engined, narrow-body jet airliner with the registration number N626TX.
 The aircraft was equipped with two Pratt & Whitney JT8D-7B engines.
 It was originally delivered to Air Canada in May 1966 and sold to Texas International Airlines in 1968, where it served the majority of its service until Texas International was acquired by Continental in 1982.
 In 21 years of service, it had accumulated over 52,400 flight hours and over 61,800 cycles.

 Crew

-The captain was 43-year-old Frank Zvonek Jr., who had been with Continental Airlines since 1969.
-He had 12,125 hours of flight experience, but only 166 hours on the DC-9, or "in type."
+The captain was 43-year-old Frank Benjamin Zvonek Jr., who had been with Continental Airlines since 1969.
+He had 12,125 hours of flight experience, but only 166 hours on the DC-9, or "on type."
 He had been upgraded to captain less than three weeks earlier.
-The first officer was 26-year-old Lee Bruecher, hired by Continental four months earlier; he had previously flown for Rio Airways and passed his initial proficiency check in the DC-9 in mid-September.
+The first officer was 26-year-old Lee Edward Bruecher, hired by Continental four months earlier; he had previously flown for Rio Airways and passed his initial proficiency check in the DC-9 in mid-September.
 He had 3,186 flight hours, but only 36 hours on the DC-9, which was the extent of his turbojet experience and he had not flown at all for the past 24 days.
-Bruecher was the pilot flying at the time of the accident.
 The cabin crew consisted of three flight attendants.